Tamara Davison

 Why is it important to reduce your business’s plastic footprint?

 Reducing your business’s plastic footprint obviously has positive impacts on the environment.
 It curbs plastic destined for landfills or our oceans, ultimately supporting wildlife and human health.
-However, the importance of reducing your business plastic footprint also goes beyond that.
+However, the importance of reducing your business's plastic footprint also goes beyond that.

 Extended producer responsibility (EPR) policies dictate a business’s role in post-consumer waste.
 Governments worldwide are introducing these policies, ultimately holding brands accountable for waste generated by their products.